domleonard/droptextpp/README.md

  ## General operation

- Determine what file you want the preprocessor to create or overwrite.
+1. Determine what file you want the preprocessor to create or overwrite.

- If the file already exists, [create a backup copy and] rename the file to turn it into a template file - meaning insert ".TPP" immediately before its file extension.
+ 1. If the file already exists, [create a backup copy and] rename the file to turn it into a template file - meaning insert ".TPP" immediately before its file extension.

- If and only if the file doesn't exist, create an empty template file based on the name of the output file to be created.
+1. If and only if the file doesn't exist, create an empty template file based on the name of the output file to be created.

- Edit the template file, which can contain any mix of preprocessor directives and source lines of general text, to make changes.
+1. Edit the template file, which can contain any mix of preprocessor directives and source lines of general text, to make changes.

- Drag and drop the template file onto the original or a copy of "DROP TEXT pp.cmd" (or equivalent launcher under Linux) to create or update the output file.
+1. Drag and drop the template file onto the original or a copy of "DROP TEXT pp.cmd" (or equivalent OS launcher or shortcut) to create or update the output file.

 ### Note